peekpt/IoT-Button/README.md

   - Failed -> 2 blinks.

 # Flash the sketch
+  To enter FLASH MODE Pull up CH_PD with a resitor (1k) to 3.3v permanently.
+To flash Power cycle the device with GPIO0 set to GND.
+  To enter running mode remove GPIO0 from GND and leave the pullup 3.3v resistor.

-  You need the Arduino IDE
+  You need the Arduino IDE.
-  On Settings add this url "http://arduino.esp8266.com/stable/package_esp8266com_index.json" on Aditional Board Manager URLs.
+  Add this url "http://arduino.esp8266.com/stable/package_esp8266com_index.json" on settings in the Aditional Board Manager URLs field.
   Install the Esp8266 community boards on Boards Manager (Tools>Boards>Boards Manager) Select your module.